 On the Horizon

-In the coming weeks, we are looking to form a professional team comprising the following skills:
+In the coming weeks, we are looking to complete our professional team comprising the following skills:

 It is our intention to begin the design process with many of the professionals in place and work as a team to assure the integrity of the project.
 Our Investor Members help fund the hiring of this team in the pre-approval and final approval stages.